XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 ### Node Size

 The `node_size` parameter determines the size of database caches and how much RAM you want the `rippled` server to be able to use at once. ***TODO: Edit stated correctly?
 What does "use at once" mean?
 The amount of RAM it can use to make a single read or write call?
 Do we need to say "at once"?
 For a single rippled server, are there multiple database caches - or just a single database cache?
 When we talk about Node Size, we are talking about configuring memory, and not storage, correct?
 Just clarifying for myself bc the two seem to get a little intertwined for me in this doc.
 For example, when we talk about a database cache - this is stored in RAM?
 But when we talk about the ledger store - that is stored in "storage," is that right?
 What is in the database cache vs the ledger store?
-The available RAM configured below has nothing to do with hardware storage, correct?*** Larger database caches decrease disk I/O requirements at a cost of higher memory requirements.
-Ripple recommends you always use the largest database cache your available memory can support.
+The available RAM configured below has nothing to do with hardware storage, correct?*** Larger database caches decrease disk I/O requirements at a cost of higher memory requirements. ***TODO: Does it matter that SSDs don't have disks?
+Throughout, should we just refer to "storage" instead of "disks" or "disk storage"?
+For example, here we would refer to "storage I/O" instead?
+Does it matter?*** Ripple recommends you always use the largest database cache your available memory can support.
 See the following table for recommended settings.

 #### Recommendation